nicholasbishop/pumpkintown/README.md

 The format is currently very simple and will absolutely change.

 The file represents an array of function calls.
-Each call starts with a 32-bit function ID.
+Each call starts with a 16-bit function ID, followed by a 64-bit length field.
 TODO: parameter encoding